 The strong flavor is due to the higher fat content in adult sheep.
 To reduce the gamey flavor, you should trim off any excess fat.

-*Now to add some confusion, I've sometimes heard any castrated male sheep ( a wether) referred to as mutton.
-Most likely because that male would be intended to be used for meat.
+*Now, to add some confusion, I've sometimes heard any castrated male sheep (wether) referred to as mutton.
+This is most likely because that male would be intended to be used for meat.

 Goat Terminology by Age and Gender

 - Kid - a young goat under one year of age of either sex, male or female.

 - Buckling - a young male under one year of age is sometimes called a buckling.

 - Buck or Billy - a mature male goat capable of reproducing.